-You can use data mining to forecast purchase trends or customers’ behaviour.
+You can use it to forecast purchase trends or customers’ behaviour.
 Retailers can analyze links with data such as customers’ age, gender, and previous purchases to project their future behaviour.
-Educational institutions can predict the number of success and dropouts.
+Educational institutions can predict the number of successes and dropouts.

 Deliver personalized services